-Whether you call it athlete's foot, foot fungus, or the fancier sounding tinea pedis, when your feet are itching, burning, and cracking, something’s wrong.
+Whether you call it athlete's foot, foot fungus, or the fancier sounding tinea pedis, when your feet are itching, burning and cracking something’s wrong.
 How does it happen and what exactly causes it?
-The fungi that cause athlete’s foot are called dermaphytes, but there are different kinds of dermaphytes that could impact the way athlete’s foot affects you.1
+The fungus that causes athlete’s foot is called a dermatophyte, but there are different kinds of dermatophytes that could impact the way athlete’s foot affects you.1

-No matter which type of dermaphyte has caused your foot fungus, it’s usually easily treatable.5 And if you have Athlete’s Foot caused by one of the three common strains above, then over-the-counter treatments like LamisilAT® can knock it out quickly.
-After the condition has cleared up, take precautionary measures like keeping your socks and sneakers dry, wearing rubber flip-flops in the locker room and shower, and using a powder, like LamisilAF Defense® Powder Spray, to stay ahead of foot fungus and keep your feet happy.
+No matter which type of dermatophyte has caused your foot fungus, it’s usually easily treatable.5 And if you have athlete’s foot caused by one of the three common strains above, then over-the-counter treatments such as LamisilAT can knock it out quickly.
+After the condition has cleared up, take precautionary measures such as keeping your socks and sneakers dry, wearing rubber flip flops or sandals in the locker room and shower, and using a powder such as to stay ahead of foot fungus and keep your feet happy.